claytron5000/foundation7/README.markdown

 ZURB Foundation Sites theme for Drupal 7
 ============================

-This is a Drupal 7 theme built using Foundation Sites (https://github.com/zurb/foundation-sites)
+This is a Drupal 7 theme built using Foundation Sites and the flex box grid. (https://github.com/zurb/foundation-sites)

 Drupal Regions